Varying-Vagrant-Vagrants/VVV/README.md

 ## Copyright / License

-VVV is copyright (c) 2014, the contributors of the VVV project under the [MIT License](https://github.com/varying-vagrant-vagrants/vvv/blog/master/LICENSE).
+VVV is copyright (c) 2014-2015, the contributors of the VVV project under the [MIT License](LICENSE).

 ## History